menu

 • How much debt is too much?
 Section 6.2: some for-profit schools combine low pay with high federal loan debt.

-• Skilled trades: Compare USHE technical programs (Section 5.1) with apprenticeships near you (Section 5.2) before signing up at a for-profit trade school.
+• Skilled trades: compare USHE technical programs (Section 5.1) with apprenticeships near you (Section 5.2) before enrolling at a for-profit trade school.

-• Maintain concurrent enrollment data access and publish outcomes by district.
-R5 evidence supports continued investment.
+• Maintain concurrent enrollment data access and publish outcomes by district; USHE R5 reports wide attainment gaps worth tracking over time.

 • Accountability frameworks should separate USHE technical colleges from for-profit certificate providers; aggregate “certificate” metrics obscure both.

-• Link Transparent Utah appropriations (Section 2) to Scorecard outcomes (Sections 5–6) in future state ROI reporting.
+• Link Transparent Utah appropriations (Section 2) to Scorecard outcomes (Sections 5–6) in future state ROI reporting — see also the USHE spend brief.

 • Integrate RAPIDS apprenticeship throughput with postsecondary completion data for a complete Utah opportunity chain.